jenkinsci/venafi-codesigning-plugin/README.md

      - http://timestamp.comodoca.com/authenticode
      - http://tsa.starfieldtech.com

- * `extraArgs`: Specify extra custom CLI arguments to pass to Jarsigner.
+ * `extraArgs`: Specifies extra custom CLI arguments to pass to Jarsigner.

     These arguments will be _appended_ to the Jarsigner CLI invocation, and take precedence over any arguments implicitly passed by this plugin.